Original Ku Klux Klan of the Confederacy: Clinton, Tennessee

+As the Original Ku Klux Klan of the Confederacy

-Reorganization and Aaron castration
+Reorganization

 In November 1956, the Northern Alabama Citizens Council was replaced by the Original Ku Klux Klan of the Confederacy.
 Thirty-five Klansmen were initiated in a ceremony in Birmingham on Nov.
 15 before a bonfire of skulls where they pledged to "fight the enemies of Jesus Christ to the bitter end and after".
 The new organization was organized along military lines, being divided into "squads and platoons with areas of responsibility" and Nazi-style brownshirt uniforms.
 The group was incorporated in Birmingham the next month.
 On 27 December 1956, during the Montgomery bus boycott, Carter announced plans to send in troops of "Minutemen" to patrol city buses to enforce segregation.
 In January 1957 Carter and four of his followers were arrested for a shoot out that occurred between different members of the group after one member, J. P. Tillery, made accusations about administrative and financial irregularities.
-At the time of the shooting the group had less than 100 members.
+At the time of the shooting the group had fewer than 100 members.